Car Insurance for SUVs: How Much Does It Cost? (2026)

 Cheapest SUV Car Insurance Companies

 State Farm and GEICO offer the cheapest car insurance for SUV drivers overall.
-Drivers between the ages of 35 and 45 typically see the lowest rates.
+Drivers between the ages of 35 and 45 usually see the lowest rates.
 Among SUV models, the Subaru Forester is the most affordable to insure.

 State Farm$35$94